Search gov.ie

 Insolvency Payments Scheme

-The Insolvency Payments Scheme protects the former employees of companies that have become legally insolvent.
+The Insolvency Payments Scheme protects the former employees, if their employer becomes legally insolvent.

 • Outstanding holiday pay